Tired After Eating? 5 Potential Causes & Ways To Prevent It, From Nutrition Experts

 Unknown allergies and undiagnosed conditions.

 That unpleasant, draining "brain fog" after a meal with gluten may be pointing to a condition like celiac disease, particularly if it's paired with uncomfortable GI symptoms, headaches, or migraines.
 Then again, you may just be sensitive to gluten.
-"Even in folks without celiac disease, research is finding that having a foggy mind, headaches, or body pains after eating gluten may indicate the presence of non-celiac gluten sensitivity," notes Naidoo.
+"Even in folks without celiac disease, research is finding that having a foggy mind, headaches, or body pains after eating gluten may indicate the presence of non-celiac gluten sensitivity1," notes Naidoo.

 There could also be other undiagnosed conditions that are making that post-lunch slump worse.
 If feeling tired after every meal (or all the time) is pretty typical for you, it's a good idea to speak with your doctor.

-There is evidence linking random mealtimes with increased fatigue, and one study found that eating a large lunch after skipping breakfast actually contributes to less blood flow in the brain.
+There is evidence linking random mealtimes with increased fatigue2, and one study found that eating a large lunch after skipping breakfast actually contributes to less blood flow in the brain.
 Not only does that make it harder to focus, but it can also lead to fatigue.
 "Without the ample flow of blood, the brain conserves its essential functions, and we may become more drowsy," says Naidoo.
 So if you omit breakfast as part of intermittent fasting, for example, consider slowly transitioning back into eating with a mini-meal (you can learn all about that technique here).

 Including alcohol in the mix.